msssk/dgrid/demos/laboratory/README.md

 	* Subscribers:
 		* `ColumnGrid`: keeps the store data constantly in sync with the UI form values

-* **/store/columns/update**: indicates that the data in the store containing column configuration information has changed
+* **/store/columns/update**: indicates that column configuration data has been updated in the store
 	* Publishers:
 		* `ColumnGrid`: published when the grid's store is modified
 	* Subscribers: